)

-There are a host of excellent tools for finance teams out on the market right now.
-Half the battle is choosing the right one.
+There are a range of excellent tools for finance teams available on the market right now.
+The first challenge is choosing the right one.
 But where do you start?
-How to know which one suits your company – and team – best?
-And once you have the right tools, how can you best optimize your finance tool stack?
+How do you know which one suits your company – and team – best?
+And once you have the right tools, how can you optimise your finance tech stack?

-These questions are tough to answer, so we turned to the experts.
-CFO Connect surveyed more than 180 finance leaders, asking them about their favorite finance tools and why they love them.
+These questions are challenging to address, so we turned to the experts.
+CFO Connect surveyed more than 250+ finance leaders, asking them about their favourite finance tools and why they love them.

 This article will cover one category of tools in particular: ERP systems.
-We’ll discuss what they are, who needs them, and the top five favorites as voted on by finance leaders.
+We’ll discuss what they are, who needs them, and the top five favourites as voted for by finance leaders.

 What is ERP?

 ERP stands for Enterprise Resource Planning.
-According to Microsoft (who has a much-beloved ERP system, which you’ll learn more about later): “Enterprise resourcing planning (ERP) is a type of software system that helps organizations automate and manage core business processes for optimal performance.”
+According to Microsoft (which has a much-beloved ERP system, which you’ll learn more about later): “Enterprise resource planning (ERP) is a type of software system that helps organisations automate and manage core business processes for optimal performance.”

 But what does that mean, exactly?

-SAP, another favorite ERP platform, defines ERPs in true layman's terms: “Enterprise resource planning (ERP) is a software system that helps you run your entire business, supporting automation and processes in finance, human resources, manufacturing, supply chain, services, procurement, and more.”
+SAP, another favourite ERP platform, defines ERP systems in simple terms: “Enterprise resource planning (ERP) is a software system that helps you run your entire business, supporting automation and processes in finance, human resources, manufacturing, supply chain, services, procurement, and more.”

 These tools become necessary once a company reaches a certain size and having these functions separated becomes impractical.